kuhe/createElement/README.md

 #### What?

+This is a JSXFactory function that outputs `HTMLElement`, having no lifecycle methods nor virtual DOM.

 Here are a handful of functions that utilize `document.createElement`, `#setAttribute`, `#addEventListener`, and `#replaceChild` to allow a `jsx|tsx` compatible interface for generating native `HTMLElement`s.

-Forgive the unoriginal module name, but this 'script is here to encourage you to use the browser native `document` interface, rather than any attempt to brand itself.
+Similar in principle to [Preact](https://preactjs.com/), this module is here to encourage you to use the most minimal abstraction over the the browser native `document` interface as possible.

 A few principles here: